Atlantic Trading Estate: History

-In January 2007, it was announced that a household waste recycling centre was planned at the Atlantic Trading Estate for the "recycling of glass, aluminium, plastic, battery boxes, fluorescent tubes, gas, oil, white goods and other waste".
+In January 2007, it was announced that a household waste recycling centre was planned for the Atlantic Trading Estate to handle "the recycling of glass, aluminium, plastic, battery boxes, fluorescent tubes, gas, oil, white goods, and other waste".
 Oil recycling tank facilities were added to the centre in 2011.
-In 2014 it was reported that MDA Renewables Ltd plans on building a 25-metre-high 100 kW turbine on the southern boundary of the estate, declaring: "The proposed development will create a sustainable and renewable form of energy which will assist in meeting the Welsh Government's objectives in terms of reducing carbon emissions and minimising the causes of climate change."
+In 2014, it was reported that MDA Renewables Ltd planned to build a 25‑metre‑high 100 kW turbine on the southern boundary of the estate, stating: "The proposed development will create a sustainable and renewable form of energy which will assist in meeting the Welsh Government's objectives in terms of reducing carbon emissions and minimising the causes of climate change."

 Archaeological site

 The site has been excavated and radiocarbon dated.
-Middle Bronze Age wares were uncovered, as well as "beaker, food vessel, and collared urn" remnants within a round-house built of planks.
+Middle Bronze Age wares were uncovered, as well as "beaker, food vessel, and collared urn" remnants within a round‑house built of planks.
 An Iron Age "rim and a basal angle of a vessel" was also among the findings unearthed at the site.

-More than 40 burials in wind-blown sand were situated within a small, unenclosed Roman cemetery; it is considered rare for the Late Roman period in southeastern Wales.
+More than 40 burials in wind‑blown sand were situated within a small, unenclosed Roman cemetery; this is considered rare for the Late Roman period in south‑eastern Wales.
 Genetic links were identified between skeletons, giving "the impression of an extended family group".
-During the construction of the former Supply Reserve Depot, workmen discovered human remains, some of which were found in lead coffins with scallop-shell decoration; no official record of the discovery was made, as much of the lead was sold as scrap metal.
+During the construction of the former Supply Reserve Depot, workmen discovered human remains, some of which were found in lead coffins with scallop‑shell decoration; no official record of the discovery was made, as much of the lead was sold as scrap metal.